Communicating Properties of Quantum States over Classical Noisy Channels: Introduction

 Quantum states are the foundational carriers of information in quantum technologies, from quantum computing to quantum sensing \cite{os}.
 They also provide a powerful mathematical framework for representing cognitive information that exhibits semantic phenomena difficult to capture with classical probability models \cite{busemeyer2012quantum}.
 The ability to communicate quantum states efficiently is thus essential for settings such as distributed quantum computing and sensing systems\cite{popovski20251q}, as well as collaborative decision-making frameworks \cite{chehimi2022quantum}.

-However, transmitting quantum states over classical channels (see Fig. \ref{fig:qst-model1}) in the absence of pre-shared entanglement faces fundamental challenges.
-Conventional approaches based on full state tomography require measurements and communication resources that scale exponentially with system size -- specifically, as $\mathcal{O}(2^n)$ for an $n$-qubit state.
+However, transmitting quantum states over classical channels in the absence of pre-shared entanglement, as illustrated in Fig. \ref{fig:qst-model1}, faces fundamental challenges.
+Conventional approaches based on full state tomography require measurements and communication resources that scale exponentially with system size -- specifically, as $\mathcal{O}(2^n)$ for an $n$-qubit pure state \cite{nielsen2010quantum}.
 This exponential scaling renders full tomography impractical for even moderately-sized quantum systems.

-However, in many communication scenarios, the receiver does not require complete state information, but rather wishes to estimate specific properties of interest, such as correlations between given qubits.
-This paper focuses on the design of efficient and reliable communication protocols that leverage this semantic aspect, focusing on conveying task-relevant information rather than full state reconstruction.
+However, in many communication scenarios, the receiver does not require complete state information, but rather wishes to estimate specific properties of interest, such as entanglement witnesses and fidelities with target states \cite{aaronson2018shadow}, \cite{huang2020predicting}, \cite{elben2023randomized}.
+As a notable example, if only bounded-weight local Pauli observables are needed, the communication complexity can be made to scale logarithmically with the number of observables, rather than exponentially with system size \cite{huang2020predicting}, \cite{elben2023randomized}.
+This paper leverages the semantic aspect, focusing on conveying task-relevant information instead of targeting full state reconstruction.